Harper’s HR, 4 RBIs help Phillies finally beat Marlins, 13-6

+MIAMI (AP) — Bryce Harper closed in on a couple of milestones and helped the Philadelphia Phillies finally make the Miami Marlins look like the last-place team they are.

-MIAMI (AP) — Bryce Harper homered and drove in four runs Sunday to help the Philadelphia Phillies end a streak of five consecutive losses to the last-place Miami Marlins with a 13-6 victory Sunday.
+Harper homered and drove in four runs Sunday to help Philadelphia end a streak of five consecutive losses to Miami with a 13-6 victory.

+The performance gave Harper 199 career homers and 999 hits, leaving him on the cusp of a souvenir.

+“Hopefully I’ll hit a ball into the bullpen in the next couple of days and my guys can grab it,” he said.
+“I’ve got a long ways to go to where I want to be, but they’re pretty cool milestones.”

-Harper hit run-scoring singles in the first and sixth innings and a two-run homer in the eighth, his 15th.
-That gave him 199 career homers and 999 hits, and increased his average to .250.
+Harper hit run-scoring singles in the first and sixth innings and a two-run homer in the eighth, his 15th, which hiked his average to .250.

 Jake Arrieta (8-6) allowed four runs in six innings but contributed a two-run single.
-Jean Segura and Cesar Hernandez each had three of the Phillies’ 17 hits and scored twice, and Brad Miller hit his third homer and singled in a run.
+Jean Segura and César Hernández each had three of the Phillies’ 17 hits and scored twice, and Brad Miller hit his third homer and singled in a run.

+“To salvage a game and not get swept is important for us,” Arrieta said.

 After Philadelphia took a 10-1 lead, Marlins catcher Jorge Alfaro earned a consolation prize of sorts.
-His nose was bloodied in a collision in the sixth, so he stepped to the plate in the bottom of the inning with a swab in his left nostril and hit a two-run homer.
+Recently sidelined by a concussion, he came away from a sixth-inning collision with a bloody nose, stepped to the plate in the bottom of the inning with a swab in his left nostril and hit a two-run homer.

+“I want to stay in the game no matter what,” Alfaro said.

 That was it for Marlins’ highlights.
-They had a chance to sweep Philadelphia for the second weekend in a row but instead looked like a team with the National League’s worst record — which they are.
+They had a chance to sweep Philadelphia for the second weekend in a row but instead looked like a team with the NL’s worst record — which they are.

 Miami allowed the Phillies to score on a steal attempt that turned into a strange double play, and again after the Phils had two runners trapped on third base.